Jeffrey Adam Stanzler

-Jeff Stanzler is the director of the Interactive Communications & Simulations (ICS) group, which creates and facilitates Web-based simulations and writing projects for a worldwide network of upper elementary, middle school, and high school students.
-Stanzler teaches several courses each year in which university students serve as mentors for ICS activities that explore, for example, contemporary North Africa or the Arab-Israeli conflict, and in which these university students immerse themselves in the subject of the activities, while simultaneously exploring the pedagogical issues involved in supporting the work of the younger students.
+Jeff Stanzler is the director of the Interactive Communications & Simulations (ICS) group, which creates and facilitates web-based simulations and writing projects for a worldwide network of upper elementary, middle school, and high school students.
+Stanzler teaches several courses each year in which university students serve as mentors for ICS activities that explore, for example, life in contemporary Africa, or the Arab-Israeli conflict, and in which these university students immerse themselves in the subject of the activities, while simultaneously exploring the pedagogical issues involved in supporting the intellectual work of the younger students.

-These projects involve cross-campus collaborations with the School of Information, the Center for Middle Eastern and North African Studies, the Michigan Community Scholars Program, and the Program on Intergroup Relations, as well as partnerships with colleagues at the UM-Flint campus and at several partner universities.
-Stanzler has also been on the faculty of the Secondary MAC program for several years, and he currently teaches the MAC “Teaching with Technology” course.
+These projects involve cross--campus collaborations with the Center for Middle Eastern and North African Studies and the Michigan Community Scholars Program, as well as partnerships with colleagues at other universities.
+Stanzler has also been on the faculty of the Secondary MAC program for several years, and he is on the faculty of the Mandel Teacher Educator Institute.

-Stanzler works in the design of Web-based curricular activities and mentorship, with a special focus on the educational uses of simulation.
+Stanzler works in the design of Web-based curricular activities and mentorship, with a special focus on the educational uses of simulation and its use in teacher professional development.
 He is also very interested in the nature of Web-based communication and in exploring its affordances and constraints.
 He has a particular interest in the intellectual and social development of college students, and in how they draw upon their college experience to craft, and then enact their understandings of effective teaching and mentorship.

 Web-Based Mentorship: Place Out of Time (MENAS 462)